timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 console.log(map.get('key1')); // Outputs: 'value1'
 ```

+### Set

-Set: This is a collection of unique values, meaning it does not allow duplicate entries.
-It is also implemented using a hash table, which ensures that each value is stored only once and allows for efficient checks for the presence of a value2.
+This is a collection of unique values, meaning it does not allow duplicate entries.
+It is also implemented using a hash table, which ensures that each value is stored only once and allows for efficient checks for the presence of a value.

 ```js
 const set = new Set();